rurithu/Skincare-Web-Scraper/README.md

 ## Introduction

-I have always struggled with finding skincare that works for me, and scrolling through pages of pages of products usually leaves me even more confused with 100* tabs opened on my browser.
-I created a Web Scraper that Scrapes through Skincare products on the ULTA website.
+I have always struggled with finding skincare that works for me, and scrolling through pages of pages of products usually leaves me even more confused with 100+ tabs opened on my browser, so I created a Web Scraper that Scrapes through Skincare products on the ULTA website that I can filter for my preferences.

 ## Tools